gergo85/oc-news/README.md

 <a name="requirements"></a>
 ## Requirements
-* OctoberCMS build 420 or newer version.
+* October CMS v1.0.420 or newer version.
 * [AJAX Framework](https://octobercms.com/docs/ajax) is needed for the subscription form to work.

 <a name="installation"></a>